 Which Supplements Support a Healthy, Active Lifestyle?

-A daily multivitamin: to assist with filling in nutrient gaps from your diet and to help meet nutritional requirements of active individuals.
+A daily multivitamin helps to assist with filling in nutrient gaps from your diet and to help meet nutritional requirements of active individuals.
 A multivitamin based on age and gender is recommended.

-B complex supplement: to support cellular energy production†.
+A B complex supplement supports cellular energy production†.
 B vitamins help convert the food you eat into energy, as well as help support normal nervous system function.† To date, there has not been much research to determine if exercise increases the need for B vitamins.
 More research is needed on B vitamins and exercise with specific parameters in various exercise or sports.
 Active adults or athletes with higher energy intakes from a healthy diet including a variety of foods should also consider adding a B complex supplement to their daily supplement regimen.3,4

-Good nutrition is the key to supporting a healthy, active lifestyle.
+Good nutrition is the key to supporting a healthy, active lifestyle and working towards your fitness goals.
 Take notice of what you eat every day and consume a healthy diet rich in whole foods, especially complex carbohydrates from vegetables, fruits and whole grains.
 Lean protein and healthy fats are great complements to a sports-friendly diet.
 It is also important to consider the appropriate dietary supplements to fill any nutrient gaps, support good energy, and help your body recover and refuel for each high energy day!